exasol/release-droid/doc/system_requirements.md

 ##### GitHub Release Description From Release Letter
 `req~gitub-release-description-from-release-letter~1`

-RR copies the release letter into the release description of a GitHub release.
+RD copies the release letter into the release description of a GitHub release.

 Rationale: